Christian Koffi (footballer, born 2000)

 Christian Loic Koffi (born 28 August 2000) is a French footballer.
-He plays for Spanish club Intercity.
+He plays for MLS Next Pro club Huntsville City FC.

 Career

 In 2018, Koffi signed for Italian Serie A side Fiorentina after rejecting an offer from Liverpool, one of the most successful teams in England.

 On 1 February 2021, he joined Serie C club Como on loan until the end of the 2020–21 season.

 On 18 August 2022, Koffi moved to Intercity in Spain.